VexoAI/vexo/README.md

 ## Contributing

 Vexo is an open source project, and contributions are very welcome!
-To contribute, please familiarize yourself with the [CONTRIBUTING.md](contributing guidelines).
+To contribute, please familiarize yourself with the [contributing guidelines](CONTRIBUTING.md).